StrikeForceZero/mock-live-transcribe-server/README.md

 - server shuts down

 Authentication, concurrent users, and usage exhaustion enforcement - is tested in the [transcribe e2e test](./test/transcribe.e2e-spec.ts)

+## Concurrent

+`pnpm demo:concurrent`
+or
+`pnpm tsx src/demo-concurrent.ts`

+The concurrent demo:

+- increases max usage limits to 60s
+- creates the server
+- connects 2 users to the wss
+- each user concurrently sends a random amount of bytes (16k - 160k)
+- each user logs transcriptions as they receive them
+- demo ends after both users are disconnected from exhausting their usage

 # Tests